 Shakespeare wrote that a rose by any other name would smell as sweet — but what about when it is being devoured by aphids?

-Lynchburg College student Rebekah Grimes is conducting research to determine whether parasites impact a plant’s ability to attract pollinators through the aromas they release.
+University of Lynchburg student Rebekah Grimes is conducting research to determine whether parasites impact a plant’s ability to attract pollinators through the aromas they release.
 Over the summer, she spent a lot of time at LC’s Claytor Nature Study Center to study plants and pollinators.

 “We’re measuring pollinator visitation rates and we’re also taking measurements of the scent that the flowers are putting off,” Rebekah said.
 “We’re going to see if there is a difference between when the aphids are on the plant and when they are not.”